hexojs/site/source/_posts/2018-12-01-2018-12-01-hexofs-1-0-1-and-hexo-renderer-less-1-0-0-released-md.md

 title: Official plugin hexo-fs 1.0.1 & hexo-renderer-less 1.0.0 Released!!
 ---

-We released official plugins hexo-fs & hexo-renderer-less new version.
+We released a new version of the official plugins hexo-fs & hexo-renderer-less.

 ## hexo-fs 1.0.1